articodeltd/angular-cesium/README.md

 `MapEventsManagerService` is a util service for managing all the map events (Click, Mouse_up...), it expose easy API for entity selection, event priority management and adds custom events (drag and drop, long press).

+## MapLayerProviderOptions Updates
+`MapboxStyleImageryProvider` has been added to the `MapLayerProviderOptions` enum for mapBox styles support.

 Usage:
 ```javascript
 @Component(...)